Case Study 6: HomeNest Property Group - Worked Solution

 Assumptions

-- Single org for HNPG with Salesforce-to-Salesforce (S2S) or MuleSoft bridging to FixRight’s org during 12-month coexistence.
+- Single org for HNPG with MuleSoft bridging to FixRight’s org during 12-month coexistence.
 FixRight users migrate to the main org as external contracts wind down.
 Rejected immediate org merge because FixRight must maintain its external client operations independently.
+Rejected Salesforce-to-Salesforce (S2S) because it is retiring; MuleSoft is already in the stack and provides better monitoring, error handling, and transformation.

-- Sales Cloud + Service Cloud + Field Service + Experience Cloud (two communities) — Sales Cloud for leasing, Service Cloud for maintenance case management, Field Service for 150 technicians with offline mobile, Experience Cloud for tenant and owner portals.
+- Sales Cloud + Service Cloud + Field Service + Experience Cloud (formerly Community Cloud) (two communities).
+Sales Cloud for leasing, Service Cloud for maintenance case management, Field Service for 150 technicians with offline mobile, Experience Cloud for tenant and owner portals.

 - Yardi remains system of record for lease/financial data.
 Salesforce holds operational copies synced via middleware.
 Rejected replacing Yardi because it handles complex property accounting (CAM reconciliation, owner distributions) that Salesforce cannot replicate within budget.

-- MuleSoft Anypoint as integration middleware — 8 external systems, dual-portal traffic, IoT events, and Yardi bidirectional sync require centralized orchestration and monitoring.
+- MuleSoft Anypoint as integration middleware.
+Eight external systems, dual-portal traffic, IoT events, and Yardi bidirectional sync require centralized orchestration and monitoring.
 Rejected point-to-point because Yardi sync reliability is critical and needs a single monitoring layer.

-- Field Service Mobile with offline-first architecture — 150 technicians using Salesforce Field Service mobile app with offline briefcase configuration.
+- Field Service Mobile with offline-first architecture.
+150 technicians use the Field Service mobile app with Field Service Mobile Settings controlling offline data priming.
 Covers zero-connectivity scenarios in basements and garages.

 Key Architectural Decisions